-- 6.0 Have a lock-down keel, if the keel is retractable. - Have sufficient buoyancy to maintain the boat and its crew above the water level and in near level trim should the boat become swamped. - (Does not apply to boats launched prior to January 1, 2009, however, it is recommended for all boats.) - 7.0 Be designed to be capable of sailing across open water, most of which is relatively protected or close to shorelines. - 8.0 Be constructed so as to be able to prevent water entering the cabin in the event of a knockdown.
+Have sufficient buoyancy to maintain the boat and its crew above the water level and in near-level trim should the boat become swamped.

+Note: Does not apply to boats launched prior to January 1, 2009, however, it is recommended for all boats.

+- Be designed to be capable of sailing across open water, most of which is relatively protected or close to shorelines. - Be constructed so as to be able to prevent water entering the cabin in the event of a knockdown.

-Safety Regulations
+Safety regulations